Model projective twists and generalised lantern relations: Lefschetz fibration on

 Over the coordinate lines $\{ z_i=x_iy_i=0 \} \setminus \{ [1:0:0], [0:1:0], [0:0:1] \}$ of $\CPtwo$, the fibration is singular with singular fibres $\C^*\times (\C \vee_0 \C)$.
 There are three such degenerations, one for each factor of $(\C^*)^3$.

+\begin{lemma} There is a Lefschetz fibration over $\C$, with total space exact symplectomorphic to a disc cotangent bundle of $T^*\CP$ and fibres exact symplectomorphic to the affine Flag $3$-fold (see Lemma \ref{affinefibre}) with the following property.
+The three vanishing cycles (associated to a basis of vanishing paths) of this fibration are three-spheres which pairwise intersect cleanly in a circle.

-For every generic line $\ell:=\{ b_0z_0+b_1z_1+b_2z_2=0 \}$, ($b_i\neq 0$) in the base $\CPtwo$, the restriction of the fibration over that line, $q|_{\ell}$, defines an open subset of the Flag 3-fold in $\CProduct$ (exact symplectomorphic to the plumbing $M$), that we denote by $M_{\ell}$.
-This yields a $(\C^*)^2$-fibration admitting three singular fibres, over the points in which $\ell$ intersects the coordinate axes.
-By construction, such a restriction is isomorphic to a Morse-Bott-Lefschetz fibration with three critical fibres, of the type of $p_1\colon Fl_3 \setminus Y_{\infty} \to \C$ encountered in Section \ref{mblfib}.
+\end{lemma} \proof To show the claim, we consider a $1$-parameter family of lines in \eqref{net}.
+For every generic line $\ell:=\{ b_0z_0+b_1z_1+b_2z_2=0, \ b_i\neq 0 \}$ in the base $\CPtwo$, the restriction $q|_{\ell}$ gives a $(\C^*)^2$-fibration of an open subset of the Flag 3-fold in $\CProduct$.
+There are three singular fibres, over the points in which $\ell$ intersects the coordinate axes.

 A deformation of $\ell$ in a family $\ell_{[\alpha:\beta]}$ of lines in $\CPtwo$ corresponds to a pencil of flag 3-folds in $\CProduct$, and the restriction of $q$ over $\ell_{[\alpha:\beta]}$, $[\alpha:\beta] \in \C\PP^1$ defines a Lefschetz fibration $\pi$ as in Section \ref{lfcp2}.